 Kidnapping in Florida

 Florida Statute 787.01 defines kidnapping as forcibly, secretly, or by threat confining, abducting, or imprisoning another person against her or his will and without lawful authority, with intent to: 1.
 Hold for Random or Reward; 2.
-Commit or facilitate commission of any felony; 3.
+Commit or facilitate the commission of any felony; 3.
 Inflict Bodily Harm upon or to terrorize the victim or another person; 4.
 Interfere with the performance of any governmental or political function.

-- Requires Movement: There must be some movement.
+Requires Movement: There must be some movement.
 For example, putting someone in your car and driving.

-- First-Degree Felony: Kidnapping is a first degree felony, punishable by up to life in prison.
+First-Degree Felony: Kidnapping is a first-degree felony, punishable by up to life in prison.

-- False Imprisonment?
+False Imprisonment?
 Florida Statute 787.02 defines false imprisonment as forcibly by threat, or secretly confining, abducting, imprisoning, or restraining another person without lawful authority and against her or his will.

-- Third Degree Felony: False Imprisonment is a 3rd degree Felony punishable by up to 5 years in prison
+Third-Degree Felony: False Imprisonment is a 3rd-Degree Felony punishable by up to 5 years in prison

 As you can see Kidnapping is a life felony, punished dramatically more harshly than the simple act of false imprisonment.
 Yet there appear to be relatively minor differences in the two crimes.
 Consider two people:

-- Defendant A: Gets into a woman’s car while she is at stop light, forces her to drive him a block away to a back alleyway, with the intent to threaten her with a weapon.
-Once they get there he gets out of car and runs off.
+Defendant A: Gets into a woman’s car while she is at stop light, forces her to drive him a block away to a back alleyway, with the intent to threaten her with a weapon.
+Once they get there he gets out of the car and runs off.
 He can be charged with Kidnapping and sentenced to life in prison.

-- Defendant B: Gets into a woman’s car while she is at a stop light, takes the keys out of the ignition, threatens her, holds her captive for 15 minutes, and then gets out of her car and runs out.
-He is guilty of False Imprisonment and can be sentenced up to 5 years in prison.
+Defendant B: Gets into a woman’s car while she is at a stop light, takes the keys out of the ignition, threatens her, holds her captive for 15 minutes, and then gets out of her car and runs out.
+He is guilty of False Imprisonment and can be sentenced to up to 5 years in prison.